 Non-content data is basic account information (such as name and email address, profile information, registration information, login history and billing information) and other non-content metadata (such as the date, time and sender/recipient of messages or files).
 Depending on the type of data requested, Slack may require a compulsory subpoena or a court order to produce this data.

 What is the difference between a search warrant, a court order and a law enforcement subpoena?

 A search warrant is an order issued by a judge or magistrate upon finding of probable cause.
 A search warrant is required to obtain the content of communications.

 A court order is when a court finds that the government has demonstrated that there are reasonable grounds to believe that the information sought is relevant and material to an ongoing criminal investigation.
 The government can obtain basic non-content data and metadata about a workspace with a court order, but not content.

-A law enforcement subpoena is a compulsory demand issued by a governmental entity for the production of a limited set of information, such as a Customer’s name, address, length of service, or means and source of payment, in support of an authorized criminal investigation.
+A law enforcement subpoena is a compulsory demand issued by a governmental entity for the production of a limited set of information, such as a customer’s name, address, length of service or means and source of payment, in support of an authorised criminal investigation.